finbourne/lusid-sdk-java-preview/sdk/docs/TransactionPortfoliosApi.md

     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies              the transaction portfolio.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve the holdings of the transaction              portfolio.
 Defaults to the current LUSID system datetime if not specified.
-    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the holdings of the transaction portfolio.
+    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the holdings of the transaction portfolio.
 Defaults              to return the latest version of the holdings if not specified.
     String filter = "filter_example"; // String | Expression to filter the result set.
 For example, to filter on the Holding Type, use \"holdingType eq 'p'\"              For more information about filtering LUSID results, see https://support.lusid.com/knowledgebase/article/KA-01914.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Instrument\" or \"Holding\" domain to decorate onto              the holdings.
 These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\" or \"Holding/system/Cost\".
     Boolean byTaxlots = true; // Boolean | Whether or not to expand the holdings to return the underlying tax-lots.
 Defaults to              False.